-Learning is based around short films.
+Learning is based on short film production and our students make a new film each term.
 Each term these film exercises become more technically sophisticated, more considered and more complex in their ambitions.
-The School specifies the skill base for each exercise, provides the equipment and trains the students up to the new levels in each of the various craft skills.
-Students take all the aesthetic decisions, solving problems similar to those faced by professional units, on a steeply increasing slope of difficulty.
-Their work is constantly assessed and criticised.
-Students themselves are required to reflect on and assess their own learning in Work and Research Journals.
+The school specifies the skill base for each exercise, providing the equipment and training students to new levels in each of the various craft skills.
+Students make all aesthetic decisions while solving problems similar to those faced by professional units, on a steeply increasing slope of difficulty.
+The work is constantly assessed and critiqued.

-This is the centre of the LFS method.
-Students learn best by applying themselves to aesthetic and practical problems generated by the actual process of filmmaking.
-This way new skills become meaningful and integrated into an increasing repertoire.
-Against a background of practice, lectures and classes become vivid and full of recognisable content.
+This is the core of the London Film School method.
+Students learn by applying themselves to aesthetic and practical problems generated by the actual process of filmmaking.

 A Competitive Edge

-All students learn all the important film-making skills, and must practise them in a working unit.
-There is no film career which is not greatly enriched by an active practical knowledge of the other specialisations.
-This makes an LFS graduate stand out from colleagues with a single specialisation, at any level.
-On the one hand, students with a primarily technical bent find insights into their work through an understanding of the more interpretive practices, and very often find an unexpected potential and self-confidence as writers or directors.
-On the other hand, producers’, writers’ and directors’ range and sense of the possibilities of their art is immeasurably increased by a serious technical competence.
+All LFS students learn important filmmaking skills and practise them in a working unit.
+There is no film career that is not greatly enriched by an active practical knowledge of the other specialisations.
+This makes an LFS graduate stand out from future professional colleagues with a single specialisation, at any level.